CkauNui/ckau-book/README.md

   - [Art Book](https://github.com/anthonycaccese/es-theme-art-book) theme by [@anthonycaccese](https://github.com/anthonycaccese)
   - artworks from [Colorful](https://forums.launchbox-app.com/topic/51590-colorful-bigbox-theme) Launchbox/Bigbox theme by [Viking](https://forums.launchbox-app.com/profile/70421-viking)
   - artworks from "Alekfull Bello v2" by [@fagnerpc](https://github.com/fagnerpc)
+  - The Vanamo Online Game Museum for most of the photos.
+  - PICO-8 image taken from PICO-8 Handheld Console Concept by Luiz Felipe Moura.

+- Each brand of hardware and software here represented as a tribute.
+- All logos, trademarks and photos are copyright of their respective owners.

 ## License